Vocational Education and Training (VET), or Career and Technical Education (CTE), involves education and training focused on practical skills.

 Note: The VET course fees may vary depending on the chosen institution, location, and course.

 8. Entry Requirements

-International students who are looking to get entry into the VET system must reach a level of study equivalent to the Australian year 10, 11 and 12.
-Some courses might need work experience while others may have prerequisite subjects.
+International students looking to enter the VET system must reach a level of study equivalent to the Australian year 10, 11 and 12.
+Some courses might need work experience, while others may have prerequisite subjects.

-Entry into courses like art and design require portfolio submission.
-To know more about any additional entry requirements, information on fees, course starting dates, and English language requirements check with your individual providers.
+Entry into courses like art and design requires a portfolio submission.
+To know more about any additional entry requirements, information on fees, course starting dates, and English language requirements, check with your providers.

 Useful Topics to Explore: